 European Union law does not regulate the conditions for exercising a legal profession.
 However, the 1998 Directive sets out the conditions in which a lawyer who has qualified in one Member State can exercise his or her profession on a permanent basis in another Member State.

 At EU level, lawyers are represented by the Council of Bars and Law Societies of Europe (CCBE) - an international non-profit-making association founded in 1960.
 It acts as the liaison between the EU and Europe's national bars and law societies on all matters of mutual interest relating to the exercise of the profession of lawyer.

 Notaries are legal practitioners specialised and authorised to act in certain legal matters.
-By virtue of their tasks and responsibilities, notaries play an important role in the State legislature in the 21 Member States where the legal order is based on Latin civil law.
-Common Law Jurisdictions of the European Union also have a notarial profession whose practice extends across a wide range of legal services and whose functions and authority are principally exercised in relation to legal acts and instruments to be used in overseas jurisdictions.
+By virtue of their tasks and responsibilities, notaries play an important role in the State legislature in the 22 Member States where the legal order is based on Latin civil law.
+Ireland is the single Common Law Jurisdiction within the European Union also has a notarial profession whose practice extends across a wide range of legal services and whose functions and authority are principally exercised in relation to legal acts and instruments to be used in overseas jurisdictions.
 They have a significant role in the international trade and commerce of their domestic jurisdiction.

 Notaries tasks in particular are:

 - to draw up private agreements and to advise the parties while satisfying an obligation to treat each of them fairly.
 In drafting official documents, the notary is responsible for the legality of these documents and for the advice s/he gives.
 S/he has to inform the parties of the implications and consequences of the obligations they undertake,